 What is the dose of the Enterogermina?

 The normal recommended dosage for an adult is 2 to 3 bottles of 5ml Enterogermina oral suspension in a day.
 For children, it is 1 to 2 bottles.
 Capsules can be used only for adults and the dosage of Enterogermina capsules is 2 to 3 capsules in a day.

 Can Enterogermina cause diarrhea?

-Enterogermina is a probiotic medicine.
-Rarely, probiotics may cause an allergic reaction in some patients.
+Enterogermina is probiotic medicine.
+It is usually administered for the treatment of diarrhea.
+However, rarely, probiotics may cause an allergic reaction in some patients.
 The symptoms of allergic reactions may include stomach upset, bloating, diarrhea.
 This may happen during the initial days after starting to use the medicine.
 Consult your doctor if the symptoms prolong.
 Your doctor may alter the prescription in such conditions.

 The shelf life of Enterogermina oral suspension is 2 years and for the capsules, it is about 3 years.
 Read the label carefully while purchasing to ensure that medicine has not expired, or the package is not damaged.